ScienceCommunicationLab/KinesinLMS/misc/paper.md

 # Statement of Need

 Many criteria can influence the selection of a Learning Management System (LMS).
 In the literature, there are several examples of the criteria that can be used to choose an LMS appropriate to one’s particular situation [@sanchez:2024; @spirin:2022].
 However, it is rare that these criteria listed concern the technical complexity of the underlying software.
 Seldom do they rank the simplicity and approachability of the system's architecture or codebase.
 Yet these factors significantly affect a development team's ability to deploy, manage and extend an LMS to support project goals.
-In those papers investigating criteria for selection of an LMS, developer concerns are markedly absent [@sanchez:2024; @spirin:2022].
+In those papers investigating criteria for selection of an LMS, developer concerns are markedly absent.

 If an LMS is closed source, or open-source but hosted and managed by an external group, and the team using the LMS does not intend to modify the code or data models in a fundamental way, developer concerns are indeed negligible.
 However, in cases where the project requires unique question/assessment types or other deviations from the chosen LMS’s standard features, look-and-feel, or functionality, the complexity of the underlying LMS code, and the resources needed to change and maintain the LMS become critical.